Seven Useful Questions in Density Functional Theory

 where $\gamma\s$ is the reduced or first-order KS density matrix,

 with the sum running over all occupied KS spin-orbitals.
+As these are explicit expressions in terms of orbitals and not densities, even simple exchange is not available as an explicit density functional, and is usually approximated.

 Then correlation (C) is everything else in XC.
 While correlation energies are often a tiny fraction of total energies, they can play even a dominant role in the energy differences that are important in chemistry and materials, such as bond energies or reaction barrier heights \cite{MHG16}.
+Note that the energy of the many-electron system is not the KS energy.
+The KS ground-state energy is the sum of KS eigenvalues, which can be corrected to yield the interacting ground-state energy.
+In general it has no clear variational relationship requiring it to be an upper or lower bound of the exact energy \cite{KS65}.

 While the exact XC functional is elusive, several properties and constraints have been proven or postulated over the years \cite{WYB2012}.
 Such ``exact conditions'' can describe features of XC in certain limits, e.g. the uniform electron gas limit, but can also be general conditions that hold for any many-electron system, e.g. $E\xc[n] \leq 0$.
-Knowledge of exact conditions is extremely valuable in approximate functional design \cite{PS22}.
+Knowledge of exact conditions is extremely valuable in approximate functional design \cite{PS22,KLP23}.
 Striving to satisfy exact conditions has been the cornerstone of the design of some of the most celebrated DFT functionals \cite{SRP15}.